These are the items we have found.

 A young Belgian woman begins her working life at a company in Tokyo.
 An ironic and sharp look at the differences between East and West.

-This novel, with a declared autobiographical charge and an impressive success in France since its release, tells the story of a 22-year-old Belgian woman, Amélie, who starts working in Tokyo at one of the world’s largest companies, Yumimoto, the quintessence of Japanese corporations.
-With astonishment and trembling: this is how the Emperor of the Rising Sun demanded his subjects to present themselves before him.
-In today’s highly hierarchical Japan (where every superior is, first and foremost, the subordinate of another), Amélie, burdened by the double handicap of being both a woman and a Westerner, lost in an anthill of bureaucrats and also captivated by the very Japanese beauty of her direct superior, with whom she has a frankly perverse relationship, suffers a cascade of humiliations.
-Absurd tasks, insane orders, repetitive chores, grotesque humiliations, thankless, inept, or delirious missions, sadistic bosses: young Amélie starts in accounting, then moves on to serving coffee, to the photocopier, and, descending the steps of dignity (though with a very zen detachment), ends up taking care of the... men’s restrooms.
+This novel with a declared autobiographical charge, an impressive success in France since its release, tells the story of a 22-year-old Belgian woman, Amélie, who starts working in Tokyo at one of the world's largest companies, Yumimoto, the quintessence of Japanese companies.
+With astonishment and tremors: this is how the emperor of the Rising Sun demanded his subjects to present themselves before him.
+In present-day Japan, strongly hierarchical (where every superior is, first and foremost, the subordinate of another), Amélie, afflicted by the double handicap of being both a woman and a Westerner, lost in an anthill of bureaucrats and also subdued by the very Japanese beauty of her direct superior, with whom she has frankly perverse relations, suffers a cascade of humiliations.
+Absurd tasks, insane orders, repetitive duties, grotesque humiliations, thankless, inept or delirious missions, sadistic bosses: young Amélie starts in accounting, then moves on to serving coffee, to the photocopier and, descending the steps of dignity (though with a very zen detachment), ends up taking care of the... men's restrooms.